pandosme/doreme/README.md

 cp certs/default/* certs
 ```

-## Start Visitour
+## Start Containers
-Note that the first time Docker will fetch the required containers and it may take some time
+Start docker containers using the appropriate yaml-file linux.yaml or rpi.yaml.
+Note that the first time Docker will fetch the required containers and it may take some time.
 ```
-sudo docker-compose -f rpi.yaml up
+sudo docker-compose -f [playform].yaml up
 ```
-## Stop Visitour
+## Stop Containers
 ```
-sudo docker-compose -f rpi.yaml down
+sudo docker-compose -f [platform].yaml down
 ```